arteymix/arteymix.github.io/_posts/2014-06-11-ruedesjuristes.md

 }
 {% endhighlight %}

 The website implements a payment solution based on PayPal.
-I did some work on my PayPal module, which has become a simple external ```Request``` factory.
+I did some work on [a PayPal module](https://github.com/Hete/kohana-paypal) I have written, which has become a simple external ```Request``` factory.
 It is much more convenient this way then how it was before, since it reuses the code from Kohana.

 I also improved the IPN implementation.
 It was a little buggy, since I never really used it, but now it is fully working and tested!